 Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes, or contributed to group efforts over time.
 (350 words) – 335 words

-I’m the President of Misi Gizi, a CAS Project to organize a food bank for more than 650 people.
-The biggest challenge was being forced to lead a big group of 60 people in ten divisions remotely due to the pandemic.
-The whole cohort couldn’t meet in person until the actual day of our service.
-Not being able to directly meet each other hampered the working ability of the whole organization.
-Members were demotivated since there wasn’t a sense of togetherness; It was hard to supervise each student's work; Disagreements between peers became more burdensome as issues couldn’t be resolved quickly.
-As a result, tasks were completed longer, and the whole project was harder to accomplish.
+My most defining leadership moment was when I was appointed as the president of Misi Gizi, a CAS Project to organize a food bank for more than 650 people.
+During the pandemic, I had to lead a big group of 60 people in ten divisions remotely.
+Since we had to meet fully online, the working ability of the whole organization was hampered.
+Members were demotivated because there wasn’t a sense of togetherness, and it was hard for me to supervise each member’s work.
+Disagreements between peers became more burdensome as issues couldn’t be resolved quickly.
+As a result, tasks were completed inefficiently, and the whole progress wasn’t smooth sailing.

-First, I tried to make the online working environment more effective through the use of collaborative apps like Google Docs, Sheets, and Meet.
-However, it was still hard to get everybody online since there was nothing pushing them to do so.
-So, then I tried to improve motivation by encouraging each head to divide the workload among their members to give each additional responsibility.
-In the beginning, work was still slow, but as their responsibility grew over time, each member’s sense of pride made them put in more effort in completing their tasks to showcase their competency, and it successfully boosted our output.
+The first thing I did to make the online working environment more effective was through the use of collaborative apps, such as Google Docs, Sheets, and Meet.
+However, the attendance was still below target since many disliked online meetings.
+So, I tried to boost the groups’ morale by encouraging each head to assign each member with duties.
+In the beginning, work was still slow, but as their responsibility grew over time, each member’s sense of pride made them put in more effort in completing their tasks to showcase their competency, which successfully boosted our output.

-I understood how disagreements can damage solidarity in the organization, but also how they can lead to growth.
-Even though slight disagreements may occur, I encouraged members to share inputs with their leaders.
-This sparked up valuable discussions that lead to innovative ideas, which helped me strategize the project’s direction.
+I realized how disagreements could damage solidarity in organizations, but differences could also lead to growth.
+Even though squabbles might occur, I encouraged members to share their thoughts with their leaders.
+These open meetings sparked valuable discussions that led to innovative ideas, which helped me strategize the project’s direction more efficiently.

-Through this experience, I realized the true extent of my leadership capabilities.
-Every leadership experience has its own difficulties, especially when working with new groups of people.
-It is up to a leader to adjust their leadership style, which I did by putting more trust in my team members rather than leading autocratically.
-The trust in my leadership inspired me to change from being a passive person to one with a burning desire to lead and make an impact on others.
+Through this experience, I became aware of the true extent of my leadership capabilities.
+Every leader has their own struggles, especially when working with new groups of people.
+It is up to the leaders to adjust their leadership style, and I did so by putting more trust in my team members rather than leading autocratically.
+The members’ trust in my leadership inspired me to change from being a passive person into one who’s passionate to lead and positively influence others.

 Every person has a creative side, and it can be expressed in many ways: problem solving, original and innovative thinking, and artistically, to name a few.
 Describe how you express your creative side.
+339 words

-I’ve expressed my identity, ideas, and creativity through my food blog, Stuck With Foods.
-It is a digital food blog on Instagram featuring 12+ recipes from different cuisines that caught my interest.
-Curating the food blog allowed me to explore my passion for food, which was a hobby I always experimented with.
-However, it was tough at the beginning considering I had no experience in cooking, or even creating a food blog.
+My food blog, Stuck With Foods, is my pride and joy.
+It is a digital food blog on Instagram featuring 12+ recipes from various cuisines that caught my interest.
+Although it was tough to set up this blog at the beginning with my zero experience in both cooking or blogging, curating the food blog truly allowed me to explore my passion for food.